Penile Yeast Infections – Guide to Treating Penile Fungus

 For example, the immune system may be impaired due to treatment for an unrelated illness with antibiotics or other medicines, or because of stress or a bad diet.

-People with diabetes also have an increased risk of developing a fungal infection because they have increased sugar levels in their blood, which gives allows the fungi to thrive.
+People with diabetes also have an increased risk of developing a fungal infection.
+Increased sugar levels in the blood will result in increased sugar excretion through the urin and thus provide good growth conditions for the fungi to thrive.

 Fungi thrive especially well in hot and humid environments therefore areas like feet, armpits and genitals are particularly prone to fungal infections.